Louisiana Home Insurance: High Costs, Hurricane Risk & Coverage Options

 • Reduced competition allowed remaining insurers to raise rates sharply

-Even if your insurer hasn't exited Louisiana, reduced market competition means fewer options to shop and weaker pricing pressure.
-Always compare at least 3 quotes annually and work with an independent agent who can access multiple carriers.
+Louisiana's market has stabilized, but a major hurricane season could quickly reverse gains.
+Always compare at least 3 quotes annually and work with an independent agent who can access the newer Incentive Program carriers.

 Louisiana Citizens: The Insurer of Last Resort

 When private insurers won't cover your home, Louisiana Citizens Property Insurance Corporation steps in.
-It's a state-created, nonprofit insurer that provides coverage to homeowners who have been declined by at least one private carrier.
+It's a state-created, nonprofit insurer providing coverage to homeowners declined by the private market.
+Under a 2024 law, Citizens rates must now sit at least 5% above market (down from the previous 10%), narrowing the pricing gap for policies renewed on or after January 1, 2026.

 How Louisiana Citizens Works